Stress Relief in the Moment

 - Enjoy a healthy, crunchy snack (celery, carrots, or trail mix).

-If you tend to shut down when you’re under stress, stress-relieving activities that get you moving may be particularly helpful.
+If you tend to shut down when you’re under stress or have experienced trauma, stress-relieving activities that get you moving may be particularly helpful.
 Anything that engages the muscles or gets you up and active can work.
 Here are a few suggestions:

 - Run in place or jump up and down.